Kiev St. Michaels Cathedral

 While on the way to Kyiv, we received an email stating that our official V5 paperwork had arrived!
 This was great news as it would provide us with the proper paperwork to get the car into our remaining countries and no longer have to use the Temporary V5, which seemed to be annoying most of the border guards and holding us up longer.
 The timing was great since we were coming into a big city and could easily stay there for an extra day while we had the paperwork express mailed to us.

 We stopped at McDonald’s on our way into Kyiv in order to use their free internet…and get a sundae.
-We were quite the site – four of us walked into Mcdonald’s, sat down at a table, and set up our ‘Operation Kyiv Lodging’ situation room.
+We were quite the sight – four of us walked into McDonald’s, sat down at a table, and set up our ‘Operation Kyiv Lodging’ situation room.
 Three laptops and a couple of smartphones, all browsing rapidly around hostel, hotel, and apartment booking sites for Kyiv.
 Luckily, we had our OneSim world mobile cards, which allowed us to make calls all over the world, so we were able to call the various lodging options to find out if they had any availability for the night.

 Kiev Independence Square

-Independence Square Kyiv Ukraine
+Independence Square, Kyiv, Ukraine

 We had planned to have the V5 pieces of paperwork mailed to us and wait an extra day in Kyiv until they arrived.
 Easy and fun….wrong.
-We found out the fastest mailing that could happen was a week – but we knew we couldn’t wait a whole week for it.
+We found out the fastest mailing that could happen was a week, but we knew we couldn’t wait a whole week for it.
 Instead, we decided to get a scanned copy of the paperwork sent to us and see if we could make a good enough color-printed copy from the PDF scan.
 It was a long shot, and we were all pretty sure that the border guards would know that it was not the original…but it was our best option and would allow us to leave the next day and stay on track.

 Rick, Dave, and I are showing off our ‘forged’ V5 paperwork!

 The next day, we sadly left Kyiv, only seeing a small part of it, but knowing it was a place to return to.
-However – we had our little V5 printouts safely in their plastic casing and were ready to head towards Russia with our convoy of Ralliers!
+However, we had our little V5 printouts safely in their plastic casing and were ready to head towards Russia with our convoy of Ralliers!

 Similar Posts